-Having now studied the subject in depth it is now obvious all this ‘Battle of Britain’ history is basically wrong.
+Having now studied the subject in depth it is now obvious all this ‘Battle of Britain’ history is misleading.
 The RAF defence strategy being almost designed on purpose to give every advantage to the Luftwaffe.
 It is obvious that Dowding and even Park, (who at least tried to understand what was going on), had no idea about the almost fatal flaws in their strategy.
 Typically, because none of the RAF High Command had any idea about flying the latest fighters, or for that matter, even a basic understanding of what air combat then involved, an almost fatally flawed strategy was implemented - for 11 Group at least, destined to bear the brunt of the attack.

 To explain, when the Luftwaffe invasion force arrived the RAF should not have had most of their fighters based within Kent.
 To do so was inviting the Luftwaffe to ‘shoot fish in a barrel.’
-Which they did, especially for all those low hours pilots especially; whose poor sods had their lives were wasted, chucked in the bin.
+Which they did, especially for all those low hours pilots; those poor sods had their lives wasted, chucked in the bin.
 A futile loss of life and machines which achieved absolutely nothing.
 Banging on about how incredibly brave they were, taking off on suicidal missions, is just a side issue produced by propogandists.
 It was an utter disgrace to employ these pilots in such a way, and the RAF should be thoroughly ashamed, forever.

 Simple calculations of aircraft performance shows that anybody flying out of ‘Forward Airfields’ such as Manston or Hawkinge had everything against them.
 They would be climbing, mostly more or less into sun, and had almost no chance of reaching an altitude to engage the highest flying Luftwaffe fighters on equal terms.
 Even those flying from Biggin Hill in Kent, Kenly in Surrey or even Tangmere in Sussex didn’t usually have enough time to manoeuvre to best advantage.
 Indeed, from what I can glean about RAF standing orders regarding tactics, these pilots were expressly forbidden from ‘flying clear’ to adopt the best position and altitude to attack.
 In the early days at least they had to fly in close formation before breaking to attack.
-Only an utter ignorant fool would issue such ridiculous orders of course, but sadly the RAF top brass echelon was chock-a-block with such idiots.
+Only an ignorant fool would issue such ridiculous orders of course, but sadly the RAF top brass echelon was chock-a-block with such idiots.

 SOME HAD OTHER IDEAS

 Oddly enough, those pilots tasked with attacking the bomber stream, which flew at lower levels, stood more chance of success, especially if adopting the highly dangerous head-on tactic.
 But this required very skilful flying of course….and a lot of luck.
-It does appear that all to often the most dangerous part of the sortie was trying to return to base, ammunition exhausted, pilot exhausted, and very often with a damaged aircraft.
+It does appear that all to often another dangerous part of the sortie was trying to return to base, ammunition exhausted, pilot exhausted, and very often with a damaged aircraft.
 Knowing full well that those Luftwaffe fighter pilots who had the nerve to stay high, now had a sitting duck to attack.
 And the British ack-ack crews also trying to shoot them down to cope with.

 CUTTING TO THE QUICK

 To cut a long story short, as stated before, when the Luftwaffe decided to bomb London, having expended so much effort to destroy the RAF airfields in Kent, the pasting they got from RAF fighters based at airfields beyond the ‘normal ring’ was absolutely devastating.
 So much so they very quickly decided that bombing by night was the only option.
 Therefore, the ‘Battle of Britain’ was mostly a waste of time and resources on both sides!
 The whole sorry episode achieved virtually nothing gained.
 Hardly a popular opinion - but look at the facts.